Onit Documentation

 Most of the time, an App will present its data as single-valued variables.
 For example, a Record’s customer_name Field contains only one value: a customer’s name.

-However, sometimes you’ll need to work with a special type of variable that contains more than one value (at the exact same time).
+However, sometimes, you’ll need to work with a special type of variable that contains more than one value (at the exact same time).
 These special variables are called arrays.

-For example, a App returns a variable named current_user, which contains various properties about (you guessed it!) the current user.
+For example, an App returns a variable named current_user, which contains various properties about (you guessed it!) the current user.
 Because a user has multiple properties (like a name and an email address), the current_user variable is an array.

 To make things even more interesting, there are different types of arrays.
 How you work with any given array will depend on its type.

 The current_user array contains data about a single user, not multiple users.
-As a result, current_user has only one name value, because humans have only one name (well, usually).
+As a result, current_user has only one name value because humans have only one name (well, usually).
 So, current_user is a single-series array.

 To work with arrays that contain a single series of data, we can use the following syntax: